Technician Support Awards

 VI.
 Application Procedure

-• Memorandum of understanding signed by the applicant, PI, and Department Business Manager or CAO
+- Memorandum of understanding signed by the applicant, PI, and Department Business Manager

 VII.
 Budget Guidelines

 For Award Option 1, no formal budget is required.
-If a technician has been identified at the time of application, an indication of the amount of effort that will be covered by the $25,000 award should be included in the “Plan for Technical Assistance” as indicated above in Section 1 and should be determined by your departmental business manager to include both salary and non-federal fringe for FY 2025.
+If a technician has been identified at the time of application, an indication of the amount of effort that will be covered by the $25,000 award should be included in the “Plan for Technical Assistance” as indicated above in Section 1 and should be determined by your departmental business manager to include both salary and non-federal fringe for FY 2026.
 This award will be applied directly to the technician’s effort.
-Please note, if a technician has not been hired by the award date of July 1, 2025, the $25,000 must be distributed across the remaining months prior to June 30, 2026.
-No-cost extensions are not permitted and award money not spent by June 30, 2026 must be returned to the OPSD.
+Please note: if a technician has not been hired by the award date of July 1, 2026, the $25,000 must be distributed across the remaining months prior to June 30, 2027.
+No-cost extensions are not permitted and award money not spent by June 30, 2027 must be returned to OPSD.

-We encourage applicants to connect their business managers with the OPSD at opsd@dm.eduke.edu to discuss preferences for receiving the award.
+We encourage applicants to connect their business managers with the OPSD at opsd@dm.eduke.edu.
+Funds will be transferred to a fund code established by your department.

 For Award Option 2, a budget totaling $25,000 must be submitted using the template provided and uploaded as a pdf.